wd60622/conjugate/CONTRIBUTING.md

 Contributions are welcomed in all forms.
 These may be bugs, feature requests, documentation, or examples.
 Please feel free to:

-1. Submit an issue
+- Submit an issue
-1. Open a pull request
+- Open a pull request
-1. Help with outstanding issues and pull requests
+- Help with outstanding issues and pull requests

 ## Open an Issue

 If you find a bug or have a feature request, please [open an issue](https://github.com/wd60622/conjugate/issues/new) on GitHub.
+Please check that it is not one of the [open issues](https://github.com/wd60622/conjugate/issues).

 ## Local Development Steps